rjkenney11/Nice-Buns/README.md

 # Nice Buns

 ### Description:
-Created an application to allow users to log the burgers they have eaten, or want to eat from a fictional restaurant (based on the Netflix show "The Last Kingdom").
+An application to allow users to log the burgers they have eaten, or want to eat from a fictional restaurant (based on the Netflix show "The Last Kingdom").
 Created with MySQL, Node, Express, Handlebars and a homemade ORM.

 ### Table of Contents:
   - [Description](#description)